ionutrogojan/grouchy/readme.md

     3. The menu has changed a little with the introduction of 'file'; - still a work in progress.
     4. Saving a drawing will not clear the canvas anymore; - saved the day :) .
     5. Added icon; - grouchy :[ .
+v0.1f:
+    1. Canvas controls; no more scrolling and cut off canvas sections.
+    2. Colour palettes; a small list of colour palettes to choose colour from.
+    3. Fullscreen; added the view dropdown and the option to toggle fullscreen.
 ```

 ## Known Issues